rramosp/textembeddings-for-product-retrieval/README.md

 # text embeddings for product retrieval

-Use text embeddings to represent both queries and products, and perform dot product to get the most similar products given a query.
+Use text embeddings to represent both queries and products, and compute the dot product to get the most similar products given a query.

 ## Datasets